 To receive your salary and pay expenses such as rent and electricity you need to open a bank account.
 You can go to a bank in person, but the majority of banks in the Netherlands offer services electronically.

 In the Netherlands, payment is usually made in cash with euros or by maestro card (pinpas).
 Most places, including hotels, restaurants and bars also accept credit cards.
-Recently supermarkets are starting to accept credit cards.
+Recently supermarkets are starting to accept credit cards for private and business customers.

 There are plans to replace the maestro card to a debit card in 1 juli 2023.
 Which will mean that credit cards will be accepted every where then.
 Cheques are not commonly used in the Netherlands.
 Banks offer package deals which include a variety of services and means of payment.